yoojeenwoo/ECE-201C-Final-Project/README.md

 ### Design Flow
 1. Presample (`presample.m`)

 Run Monte Carlo and simulate the results in batches.
 Outputs parameters and labels.

+2. Parameter Pruning (`pruning.m`)

+Prunes parameters with RELIEFF and returns the indices of only the significant parameters.

 2. Recursive Statistical Blockade (`presample_recursive.m`)

 Run RELIEFF on presample data to prune parameters.
 Recursively sample and simulate data, train the classifier, and use classifier to filter out consecutive data.

 3. Tail Fitting (`Tail_fitting.m`)

 Construct model of tail using Generalized Pareto Distribution

 ### Utilities
 - Monte Carlo (`sample_gen.m`)

 Generates batch of sampled parameters using Monte Carlo.

 - Simulation (`simulate.m`)

 Simulates a batch of sampled parameters using HSPICE.
 Parses output file and labels data according to given threshold.

 - Write HSPICE Parameter File (`write_params.m`)

 Writes batch of sampled parameters to text file in HSPICE data format.

 - Concatenate (`concat.m`)

 Concatenates data from multiple presample runs together.
 Used after step 1.

-- RELIEFF (`pruning.m`)
-Prunes parameters and returns the indices of only the significant parameters.

 - Train Classifier (`train.m`)

 Trains classifier with optional 10-fold cross validation.